vijayantkatyal/client_ahp/docs/Pending.md

 [Done] taking attendance with third option of info icon along with present and absent

+[Done] student attendance with date range filter [Done] teacher attendance with date range filter

 [Working]

-> student attendance with date range filter
 > student attendance with single student and entire class student attendance in one report.

 [ToDo]